Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

+Achieving determinism within a wireless communication requires that all these challenges are properly addressed.
 While fading, interference, shadowing and attenuation are mostly unavoidable without changes to the physical environment, interference can be minimised.
 The usage of other parts of the spectrum, possibly licensed, with wider channels, and frequencies in multiple links working in conjunction (multi link operation) can further decrease the overall noise within the physical layer and therefore decrease the jitter of latencies, and increase the determinism of the communications~\cite{8672474}.
 In addition, a periodic analysis of the spectrum usage can support a decision on the best frequencies to be used.

 Regarding the unpredictable time to access the wireless medium, existing listen-before-talk solutions such as \ac{csma} consider that in the event of a collision, before re-transmission a random amount of time shall be waited.
 This creates an unpredictable, non-deterministic jitter on the transmission of information.
-Other channel access solutions must be considered in order to achieve higher determinism on the transmission of the frames through both a wired or wireless medium, such as dividing the channel per frequency, time or both — \ac{fdma},~\ac{tdma} and~\ac{ofdma}, respectively — or adding scheduling algorithms to listen-before-talk solutions~\cite{9512046} — \ac{csma-ca}.
-In alternative, solutions that consider collisions to be solved at the receptor side — \eg \ac{noma} — can also be considered.
+Other channel access solutions must be considered in order to achieve higher determinism on the transmission of the frames through both a wired or wireless medium, such as dividing the channel per frequency, time or both (e.g. \ac{fdma},~\ac{tdma} and~\ac{ofdma}, respectively) or adding scheduling algorithms to listen-before-talk solutions (\ac{csma-ca})~\cite{9512046}.
+In alternative, solutions that consider collisions to be solved at the receptor side (\eg \ac{noma}) can also be considered.

-Another promising solution is a coordination and scheduling of the access to the wireless medium to ensure not fairness or throughput — the usual concerns — but the fulfillment of a specific time of transmission, ensuring more determinism than the previous approaches~\cite{8672474}.

-Within wireless mediums, the usage of the \ac{ieee}~802.11be (Wi-Fi 7) concept of \ac{rtwt} — originally introduced for power saving — can further decrease conflicts during transmission.
+Another promising solution is a coordination and scheduling of the access to the wireless medium to ensure not only the typical concerns of fairness or throughput but the fulfillment of a specific time of transmission, ensuring more determinism than the previous approaches~\cite{8672474}.
+Within wireless mediums, the usage of the \ac{ieee}~802.11be (Wi-Fi 7) concept of \ac{rtwt} (originally introduced for power saving) can further decrease conflicts during transmission.
 By defining when a certain station cannot transmit — and therefore any transmission ends before the start of this time — it is possible to further decrease collisions between critical and less critical frames being transmitted simultaneously.

 Projects such as PREDICT-6G~\cite{predict6g} and DETERMINISTIC-6G~\cite{deterministic6g} defend that, since the wireless environment has a non-stochastic jitter that is unavoidable (at the very least because of fading, interference, shadowing and attenuation), any system should adapt to those variations.
 Such adaptation can be done through online (in runtime) prediction of the variability of latency and jitter through monitoring of the system and prediction on \acp{kpi} (\eg instantaneous availability) to then act on resource allocation and schedules.
 To support this prediction, models of the channel behaviour can be considered to model the performance of the channel based on the medium conditions, transmission power, an angle or distance between nodes.
 Such models are not a one size fits all solution, with each different environment requiring a different analysis~\cite{8672474}.